Tax obligations for non-residents renting out unfurnished accommodations

 It is declared either under the régime micro-foncier or the actual regime.

 The régime micro-foncier

-If the gross amount of property income received by your entire tax household is less than €15,000 (not including service charges), irrespective of the term of the rental during the year, you are automatically subject to the régime micro-foncier.
+If the gross amount of property income received by your entire tax household is less than €15,000 in 2022 (not including service charges), irrespective of the term of the rental during the year, you are automatically subject to the régime micro-foncier.

 In this case, supplementary property income return no. 2044 does not need to be filed.

 Simply report the gross amount of property income received (amount of rent received less service charges payable by the tenant plus expenses normally settled by owners but charged to tenants plus subsidies and indemnities received) on return no. 2042 (box 4BE).
 A 30% allowance (fixed assessment of service charges) will be applied to calculate taxable income in the property income category.
 This allowance will be calculated automatically and should not be deducted.

 The actual regime